mulenokd/livewire-test-task/README.md

 ]);
 ```

-By the way, for this task you don't need a DB
+By the way, you don't need a DB connection for this task